 In this section you will find lots of information about how and where Yorkshire Water produces and treats sewage sludge.

-The renewable energy benefits of sludge treatment is helping us keep costs down for customers.
+Yorkshire Water will have 14 sludge treatment centre’s in 2020.
+These are plants across the region treating sludge, converting it into a fertiliser, and creating a biogas that is turned into green electricity.
+This electricity is used to provide the power to operate our sewage treatment works.
+The renewable energy benefits of sludge treatment are helping us keep costs down for customers.
 We have continued to invest in anaerobic digestion in a move which will deliver significantly lower operating costs by 2020.

 Our key areas of focus are our two performance commitments - increasing our renewable energy generation from biogas and producing quality agricultural products which allows us to achieve 100% biosolids accreditation.
 We are also focused on our efficiency and utilising the market for bioresource services to drive down our £/TDS (tonne dry solid) costs, providing our customers with value for money.
 Safety of our people and the environment is also a key focus for our business.

 Our market approach

 As part of our PR19 plans to improve our efficiency and resilience we will be looking to deliver our services differently, considering what alternative solutions exist in the wider market.
 We plan to use advances in technology to help avoid waste, increase renewable energy generation and produce a better-quality product to agriculture and industry.

 Through a large-scale market testing exercise, we have identified a number of key areas that we are looking to the market to help us deliver, including thickening and dewatering services, treatment of some of the sludge produced at our North Yorkshire treatment plants, sludge transport and use of some of our biogas.

 On understanding the value and efficiency we could achieve regarding our logistics and transport of raw cake and liquid sludge; the market was identified as one key way in which cost savings could be achieved.